j-s-ashley/cz-2025-summer-minutes/07-20-precouncil.md

 ## Motion 9.1

-2nd Week Vote: PNG (⅔ over 2 Councils): Motion to PNG Fionn Rowntree-Roberts submitted by Cass
+2nd Week Vote: PNG (⅔ over 2 Councils): Motion to PNG Fionn Rowntree-Roberts submitted by ...

 Rationale: This person has caused a czar to feel scared in the house.